yukarikatsuhara/datasci_223/exercises/4-classification/Readme.md

         7. Report the best model's performance using the valid dataset.
     3. Outcome

-       All train and valid datasets are used for the process 1 to 5.
-Regarding the investigation of the subsets, the XGBoost model is not especially fitted for the classification of O vs 0 and l vs 1.
-       In terms of the process 6 and 7, the sampled train and valid datasets are used because my computational resorce is not enough to analyze the all data.
-(Sampled test data: 10000, Sampled valid data: 5000) After improving the performance using 3-fold cross-validation, the best model are built.
+       The sampled train and valid datasets are used because my computational resources are not enough to analyze the all data.
+(Sampled test data: 5000, Sampled valid data: 2000) are used.
+Regarding the investigation of the subsets, the XGBoost model is not fitted for the classification of O vs 0 and l vs 1.
+After improving the performance using 3-fold cross-validation, the best model is built.
 The performance of the best model in the sampled valid data is below.

        Accuracy: , Precision: , Recall: , F1: